 Typically, contested divorces in Kentucky can take a year or sometimes even more than a year for the completion of an entire process.
 The time duration depends on the complexity of the issues involved in your divorce case and its longevity.
 Additionally, both parties must complete the documents and gather the time-consuming evidence.

-Once this process is completed, the court will set a trial date which is an even more time taking approach.
-Decisions are not made then and there; instead, the spouses have to wait for the judge to go through the evidence and review all the scenarios and issue a court hearings date to announce their decision.
+Once they complete this process, the court will set a trial date, which is an even more time-consuming approach.
+The judge does not make decisions immediately; instead, the spouses must wait for the judge to review the evidence, consider all the scenarios, and issue a court hearings date to announce the decision.

 After completing these steps, the court will declare the decision and final approval for divorce and dissolution of marriage.